acosgames/.github/profile/README.md

 # Join the community and start making online web games!

-We support realtime turn-based type games using websockets and JSON, all automated to help you spit out games faster than ever.
+Supports realtime turn-based type games using only a JSON game state, all automated to help you spit out games faster than ever.

 ### Documentation
 [https://docs.acos.games](https://docs.acos.games)